Dr. Paula van Wyk

 Post doc - Toronto Rehab Institute, University Health Network

 Aging, we all do it.
 You are aging as you read this profile.
 Aging is not a synonym for BEING old, however.
 It is a process.
 We all age differently, but we only get to do it once.
 We do not get a practice run.
-In Canada, and in many other countries, there is a trend towards there being a larger number of older adults.
-With this demographic shift there are new opportunities and new challenges we will be exposed to.
-Dr. van Wyk’s research interests include person-environment fit required to enable an older adult to remain living at home, cognitive reserve, increasing the quality of life among the increased quantity of life, caregiver burden, education in geriatrics, and rehabilitation interventions.
+In Canada, and in many other countries, there is a trend towards there being a greater number of older adults.
+With this demographic shift there are new opportunities and new challenges to which we will be exposed.
+Dr. van Wyk’s research interests include person-environment fit required to enable an older adult to remain living at home, cognitive reserve, increasing the quality of life among the increased quantity of life, caregiver burden, education in geriatrics, fall prevention, and rehabilitation interventions.

-Older adults are essentially a “special population”.
+Older adults are essentially a “special population” or a “vulnerable population”.
 Dr. van Wyk also has research interests focused on improving the quality of care, quality of life and enabling physical abilities of individuals who may be considered a “special population”.
 In addition to older adults, this includes individuals with Down Syndrome, Cerebral Palsy, Parkinson’s and an Autism Spectrum Disorder, to name a few.

 Technology Evaluation in the Elderly Network (TVN) 2013 Knowledge Synthesis Grant